Revive-dontwanttocode/Revive-dontwanttocode.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there👋.
-I'm Zhixi Chen (Sometimes I choose Chih-Hsi Chen as my name), you can just call me Humphrey.
+I'm Zhixi Chen (Sometimes I choose Chih-Hsi Chen as my name), you can just call me *Humphrey*.
 Currently, I am an M.Sc.
 (Data Science) student in the <a href='https://www.ntu.edu.sg/computing'>College of Computing and Data Science (CCDS)</a> at <a href="https://www.ntu.edu.sg/">Nanyang Technological University</a>, Singapore.
 I obtained my B.Eng. in Software Engineering degree (Financial Technology Track) with Minor in Finance in <a href="http://sc.neu.edu.cn/">Software College</a>, <a href="https://neu.edu.cn/">Northeastern University</a>, Shenyang, Liaoning, China.
 You can find the detailed Curriculum Vitae <a href="https://drive.google.com/file/d/1gQxQkmhBsPY0zfjkntSUdG-FxaI7xchR" style="font-weight:bold;">here</a>.

-I am now conducting a master research project related to **Large Language Model** and its application on **Recommendation System**, under the supervision with <a href="https://zhangynnancy.github.io/">Yinan Zhang</a> and <a href="https://personal.ntu.edu.sg/zqshen/">Zhiqi Shen</a>.
+I am now conducting a master research project related to **Large Language Model** and its application on **Recommendation System**, under the supervision with <a href="https://zhangynnancy.github.io/">Dr. Yinan Zhang</a> and <a href="https://personal.ntu.edu.sg/zqshen/">Dr. Zhiqi Shen</a>.

 My research interest <span style="text-decoration: underline; font-weight:bold;">includes but not limited</span> to,
 * Large Language Models and its application to business and finance